French Stewart

-Milton French-Stewart (born February 20, 1964), known professionally as French Stewart, is an American actor.
+Milton French Stewart (born February 20, 1964) is an American actor.
 He played Harry Solomon on the NBC sitcom 3rd Rock from the Sun, Inspector Gadget in the superhero comedy film Inspector Gadget 2 and Chef Rudy on the CBS sitcom Mom.

 Early life and education

 Stewart was born in Albuquerque, New Mexico on February 20, 1964.
 His mother was a homemaker, and his stepfather was a microfilm technician.
 He attended Del Norte High School and also studied at the American Academy of Dramatic Arts.

 Career

 Stewart toured in regional theatre for seven years before breaking into television with the role of Razor Dee, a spaced-out DJ on the final season of The New WKRP in Cincinnati in 1992.
 He earned his Screen Actors Guild card while working for Hanna-Barbera's Shakey Quakey tour, but was later released for removing the head of his costume in front of children.
 In 1996, he was cast on 3rd Rock from the Sun, which lasted for six seasons, and where Stewart was noted for his talents at physical comedy and his characteristic "squinting" facial expression.
 During 3rd Rock's height of popularity, he appeared in numerous commercials and as a spokesperson for the beverage Clamato.

 Stewart's major film credits include Stargate (1994) as Lieutenant Louis Ferretti, Leaving Las Vegas (1995), The Poison Tasters (1995), Magic Island (1995) Glory Daze (1996), McHale's Navy (1997), Love Stinks (1999), Clockstoppers (2002) as Earl Doppler, and Wedding Daze (2004) as Nathan Bennett IV.
 His animation credits include the voice of Bob in the short-lived animated series God, the Devil and Bob (2000), and Disney's animated series Hercules (1998) as Icarus.

 Since 3rd Rock ended in 2001, Stewart has appeared in a number of minor roles, mainly in situation comedies such as Just Shoot Me!, Becker, The Drew Carey Show, Less than Perfect and That '70s Show (from the creators of 3rd Rock).
 He also starred in the WB show Charmed as a genie at the end of season 2, and also appeared in NCIS.
 He has starred in comedy films, with major roles in the direct-to-video films Home Alone 4 (2002) and Inspector Gadget 2 (2003).
 He guest-starred in the "Run Away Runway" episode of Disney's animated series Phineas and Ferb as fashion designer Gaston Le Mode (2008).